Iximiel/cudaOnPlumed/Helpers.md

   )
 ```

-These interfaces ask for a `T*` instead of a `thrust::device_vector<T>` for flexibility, remeber to pass a device pointer, not a CPU pointer.
+These interfaces ask for a `T*` instead of a `thrust::device_vector<T>`
+for flexibility, remember to pass a device pointer, not a CPU pointer.

-The `dim3` type is a triplette of integers defined in the cuda headers that will be used to spawn a 2D (in this case) grid of kernels.
-The first dimension is the number of expected blocks that should be `ceil(len / (nthreads * DATAPERTHREAD));`, and the second dimension the number of data dimension.
+The `dim3` type is a triplet of integers defined in the cuda headers.
+Here we declare it as a couple of numbers to spawn a 2D (in this case) grid of
+kernels: the first number is the number of groups that will be used, in case
+there are more data than threads available this will be >1 and then the reduction
+ will need to be applied on the result of the calculation.
+The second number is the number of data arrays that we are processing together,
+for example, the virial is saved in a format of 9  blocks of consecutive numbers
+ and in that case we will use `dim3{N,9}`.
+In the case of a single array, the 1D version will enqueue a specialized 1D kernel

-These function should be called in a driver that loops on them, for example:
+These functions should be called in a driver that loops on them, for example:
 ```C++
 template<int datperthread,typename T>
 T drive(const int threads, thrust::host_vector<T> &data){